OpenCTI-Platform/docs/docs/usage/import-automated.md

 ![CSV feeds creation: prior CSV mapper test](assets/csv-feeds-creation.png)

-The CSV mappers allow the user to configure the markings representations.
-The user can either choose the marking definition levels or use default ones.

 in CSV Mappers, if you created a representative for Marking definition, you could have chosen between 2 options: